 Yes — the drive-around is completely free.
 Fuel and any optional snacks or hot drinks at stops along the way are at your own cost.

-Most displays run nightly through the holiday season — typical hours are roughly 5:30 PM through 10:00 PM.
+Most displays run nightly through the holiday season — typically from early evening into the late evening.
 The route is best driven after full dark for the synchronized and animated displays to shine.

 At a relaxed pace, plan for 90 minutes to two hours to drive all 30 addresses across Burbank — the guide routes from one side of the city to the other, covering neighborhoods from the Rancho district through Magnolia Park to the foothill blocks.